 Take a look at the customer experience from start to finish.

 Even if you simply sell an online product, what is the experience of the purchasing process like for your customers?
 How do you handle inquiries, returns, confirmations, packaging?
 Everything, no matter how small adds to the customer experience.
 Obviously this entails much more for a service-based business and should be treated as such.
 Every aspect of the process should be scrutinized until the customer experience is perfected.
+Using Iperceptions software can help you to get to the bottom of customer satisfaction concerns.

 The biggest downside of the countless books, products and techniques that you’ll find when researching this subject is that through all the fluff, we’ve been taught to do anything but be honest with our customers.
 We’re told to follow a call sheet, distract our customers with special offers, or avoid gripes they may have with our product or service using fancy techniques.
 The reality is, your customers will appreciate your honesty more than you may know.
 Calling up a customer and asking for feedback, apologizing for a mistake or simply telling them how much you appreciate their business can take you farther than any call-sheet or internet technique.